IELTS Writing Task 1: Describing A Line Graph

 over the next… / for the following… (for the following two months… over the next six months…)

 from … to/between… and (from June to August… between June and August…)

 during (during the first three months…)

-Percent is the word form of the symbol %.
-We can write 10% or 10 percent.
-Percentage is the noun form: The percentage of children using supplements.
+A percent is the word form of the symbol %.
+We can write for 10% or 10 percent.
+The percentage is the noun form: The percentage of children using supplements.
 NOT The percent of children…

 Example: There was a sharp decrease in the numbers.
 The numbers decreased sharply.

 IELTS Writing Task 1: Introduction